Chapter 14 Excel Formulas, Functions, and Tables

 Creating Formulas

-Using formulas to perform calculations and other tasks are powerful features of Excel.
+Using formulas to perform calculations and other tasks is a powerful feature of Excel.
 Excel can add, subtract, multiply, and divide numbers.
 Numbers in cells can be used in the calculations.

 Basics of Formulas